thewatermethod/dont-dream/content/moves/dreamer/dream-warrior.md

 title: Dream Warrior
 ---

-When you are confronted with something threatening in your dreams, you describe how the ideal version of yourself resists this harm and roll + COMPOSURE.
+When you are confronted with something just like a threatening dream you once had, you describe how you got out of trouble then and roll + COMPOSURE.

 - On a 10, choose 2.
 On a 7-9, choose 3.
 - The horrors are worse than you imagined.
 Describe how and lose 1 reality point.